-This Tulum travel guide is for “unhipsters” who want to eat real Mexican food, be active, not pay American prices and explore beyond the top attractions.
+This Tulum travel guide is for “unhipsters” who want to eat real Mexican food, not pay American prices, and explore beyond the overcrowded (and often overrated) main attractions.

 We Can’t All Be Instafamous

-If we had a dollar for every wannabe instafamous stylista we saw in Tulum, maybe we would’ve frequented the American-plus-priced hotels, bars, and restaurants that just about every other Tulum travel guide gushes is “an absolute must,” “to die for,” or “unbearably chic.”
-But we don’t, so we didn’t.
+If we had a dollar for every wannabe instafamous stylista we saw in Tulum, we could’ve splurged on the American-plus-priced hotels, bars, and restaurants that just about every other Tulum travel guide gushes is “an absolute must,” “to die for,” or “unbearably chic.”

 We’ve also long given up on dreams of being the hippest of the hipsters, especially in a haven like Tulum, where the best from L.A. to New York, and Melbourne to London come to show up and show out.